+Whitehead

-Figure 16: Existing Sha Tin Sewage Treatment Works Whitehead Whitehead, which was previously used as a detention centre for refugees, is strategically located to the east of the Ma On Shan Town Centre and as a headland at the Tolo Harbour.
-Apart from the residential development in the southern part, the provision of sports and recreational facilities such as cycle velodrome, botanical garden, themed restaurant, adventure cycle park, water recreation centre, heritage/ecological centre and visitor centre in the northern part is under active planning.
-Potential Reclamation in Ma Liu Shui To respond more flexibly to society's needs for land, the Government announced in the 2013 Policy Address to propose reclamations outside Victoria Harbour to develop new land and increase land reserve to meet the long-term demand.
-Ma Liu Shui is selected as a shortlisted site.
-The potential reclamation in Ma Liu Shui could provide valuable land for development which creates synergy with the adjacent site released by the relocation of the Sha Tin Sewage Treatment Works to cavern.
+Whitehead, which was formerly occupied by the Whitehead Detention Centre for Vietnamese boat people in 1990s, is strategically located to the east of the Ma On Shan Town Centre and as a headland at the Tolo Harbour.
+Apart from the residential development in the southern part, the proposed Whitehead Sports Park including the provision of sports and recreational facilities such as a cricket field, baseball field, velodrome and water sports centre in the northern part, is under active planning.

+Potential Reclamation in Ma Liu Shui

+Located at the centre of the Eastern Knowledge and Technology Corridor under "Hong Kong 2030+: Towards a Planning Vision and Strategy Transcending 2030", the reclamation area in Ma Liu Shui has the potential to enhance the existing innovation and technology (I&T) ecosystem and achieve synergy in Hong Kong.
+Together with the land to be vacated by the relocation of the Sha Tin Sewage Treatment Works to caverns, a total of 88 hectares of new land will be mainly used for I&T development.
 Further study on the future development will be conducted.

+Looking Ahead

-Looking Ahead As a result of population growth in Hong Kong, more land would be required to meet the demand for residential, commercial, recreational and other purposes.
-It is expected that the Sha Tin New Town will continue to grow to help meet such demand.
-Apart from housing, a full range of community and recreational facilities and infrastructures will be provided to ensure that the Sha Tin New Town is a place where people can work, play, grow and learn in a pleasing and enjoyable environment.
+As a result of population growth in Hong Kong, more land would be required to meet the demand for residential, commercial, recreational and other purposes.
+It is expected that Sha Tin New Town will continue to grow to help meet such demand.
+Apart from housing, a full range of community and recreational facilities and infrastructures will be provided to ensure that Sha Tin New Town is a place where people can work, play, grow and learn in a pleasing and enjoyable environment.

 For Further Information, Please Contact:

 Sha Tin, Tai Po and North District Planning Office

-13/F, Sha Tin Government Offices,

-1 Sheung Wo Che Road,
+13/F, Sha Tin Government Offices,1 Sheung Wo Che Road,

 Sha Tin, N.T.
 Tel: 2158 6274 Fax: 2691 2806

 E-mail: stndpo@pland.gov.hk

 or

 Planning Enquiry Counters

 North Point 17/F, North Point Government Offices, 333 Java Road, North Point, Hong Kong

 Tel: 2231 5000 Fax: 2877 0389

 E-mail: enquire@pland.gov.hk

 Sha Tin 14/F, Sha Tin Governemnt Offices, 1 Sheung Wo Che Road, Sha Tin, N.T

 Acknowledgement:

-Aerial Photo from Lands Department © The Government of the Hong Kong SAR Reference no. G22/2019
+Aerial Photo from Lands Department © The Government of the Hong Kong SAR Reference no. G30/2022